 That’s the book John Francis wrote on his experience of being silent.
 He describes teaching a discussion class without speaking.
 It seems so contrary to my own university experience where all my teachers at university did was speak.
 It lodged in my mind as remarkable.
 In his TED talk he says:

 “Now this was a discussion class and we were having a discussion.
 I just backed out of that, you know, and I just kind of kept the fists from flying.
 But what I learned was that sometimes I would make a sign and they said things that I absolutely did not mean, but I should have.
-And so what came to me is, if you were a teacher and you were teaching, if you weren’t learning you probably weren’t teaching very well.”Dr John F
+And so what came to me is, if you were a teacher and you were teaching, if you weren’t learning you probably weren’t teaching very well.”Dr John Francis

 If you aren’t learning you probably aren’t teaching very well… Leaving space and silence for the students to develop their own voices shouldn’t be remarkable, it should be part of what it means to teach.